 Roger signed to BBC Sport in 1998 and has since presented from the Sydney Olympics, World Athletics Championships, Commonwealth Games and the European Championships.

-In 2002, he co-presented the last series of Tomorrow’s World and in 2004 the BBC’s award-winning City Hospital.
+Furthermore, he co-presented the last series of Tomorrow’s World and in 2004, the BBC’s award-winning City Hospital.

 Roger Black – Motivational Speaker:

-Roger Black possesses a deep knowledge of motivation and self-development.
+Roger possesses an in-depth knowledge of motivation and self-development.

-He understands the dynamics of becoming a champion, how to live a dream, set goals and take the necessary steps to fulfilling ones potential.
+He understands the dynamics of becoming a champion, how to live a dream, set goals and take the necessary steps to fulfil one’s potential.

 Roger’s most popular speech motivates delegates to become more successful as an individual and as a team member.

-All world class teams are comprised of world class individuals, therefore Roger talks about how to develop the mindset of a champion by applying his ‘Five Fundamentals for Success‘:
+All world-class teams comprise world-class individuals; therefore, Roger talks about how to develop the mindset of a champion by applying his ‘Five Fundamentals for Success‘.